NorthwaveSecurity/log4jcheck/README.md

 * `jndi:${lower:l}${lower:d}ap`

 ## DISCLAIMER

 Note that the script only performs two specific checks: *HTTP headers* and *HTTP GET request*.
 This will cause false negatives in cases where other headers, specific input fields, etcetera need to be targeted to trigger the vulnerability.
-Feel free to add extra checks to the script.
+This is very likely to happen.

+**IMPORTANT:** In cases where the checker returns 'no vulnerability detected', proceed with filesystem checks as described in the Northwave Threat Response [4].
+Only running this checker is insufficient to determine whether a system is vulnerable or not.

 ## Setting up a DNS server